 You are here

-In January 1980, Williams was named the 19th music director of the Boston Pops Orchestra, succeeding the legendary Arthur Fiedler.
-He currently holds the title of Boston Pops Laureate Conductor, which he assumed following his retirement in December 1993, after 14 highly successful seasons.
+In January 1980, Mr. Williams was named nineteenth music director of the Boston Pops Orchestra, succeeding the legendary Arthur Fiedler.
+He currently holds the title of Boston Pops Laureate Conductor which he assumed following his retirement in December, 1993, after fourteen highly successful seasons.
 He also holds the title of Artist-in-Residence at Tanglewood.

 One of America’s best known and most distinctive artistic voices, Mr. Williams has composed music for many important cultural and commemorative events.
 “Liberty Fanfare” was composed for the rededication of the Statue of Liberty in 1986.
 “American Journey,” written to celebrate the new millennium and to accompany the retrospective film The Unfinished Journey by director Steven Spielberg, was premiered at the “America’s Millennium” concert in Washington, D.C. on New Year’s Eve, 1999.
 His orchestral work “Soundings” was performed at the celebratory opening of Walt Disney Concert Hall in Los Angeles.
 In the world of sport, he has contributed musical themes for the 1984, 1988, and 1996 Summer Olympic Games, the 2002 Winter Olympic Games, and the 1987 International Summer Games of the Special Olympics.
 In 2006, Mr. Williams composed the theme for NBC’s presentation of NFL Football.